Fraud is not a victimless crime; it is theft - not just from the Council but against members of the public and it’s a criminal offence.

 Anyone caught committing housing fraud is likely to lose their tenancy and may be fined or sent to prison.

-If you suspect that someone in Barnsley is committing tenancy fraud, email our fraud investigation team to report it to us.
+Tell us if you suspect that someone in Barnsley is committing tenancy fraud.
+All you need to do is fill in our online form below or email our fraud investigation team to report it to us.

 This includes false claims for:

 - damage to private property

 - serial claimants across a number of authorities

 - exaggerated claims by adding extra items to a genuine claim